anyboxhq/anybox-alfred-workflow/README.md

 ## Supported Version

-This workflow is developed and tested under Alfred 5.
+This workflow is developed and tested with Anybox 2.0 and Alfred 5.

 ## Install